miglash/sds_interview_project/README.md

-# sds_interview_project
+# Interview project for Senior Data Scientist Position

-Mini Forecasting Project for a Senior Data Scientist position application
+Small Sales Forecasting Project for a Senior Data Scientist position application.

+Data not included: private to the company.